krishaamer/green-filter-research/research/literature/sustainability.md

 -   Waterstaat (2019) Dutch goal to be a circular economy by 2050

--   Circle Economy (2021) amsterdam short food chains, linking residents with food production, reconnecting people to the food. social object? foster collaboration. i
+-   Circle Economy (2021) The city of Amsterdam is developing short food chains, linking residents with food production and reconnecting people to the food.
+Food become a sort of ***social object***, which foster collaboration in the community.

 | Short Food Chains in Amsterdam                     |
 |----------------------------------------------------|